van-ons / laraberg

 This adds the render

-column, the column can be changed by changing the $contentColumn
+column.
+This column can be changed by setting the $contentColumn

 use VanOns\Laraberg\Traits\RendersContent; class MyModel extends Model { use RendersContent; protected $contentColumn = 'my_column'; }

-Or by passing the column name to the render method.
+You can also pass the column name to the render method:

 $model->render('my_column');